phil1331/HackMIT-2023-Admission-Puzzle-Solutions/entrance_puzzle/README.md

 # The Entrance Puzzle – Decoding "woof-encoded" binary ASCII-codepoints
 ## First glance

 ![FAQ_question](./../images/admission_puzzle_faq.png)
 The first thing I noticed when taking a look onto the main page was this interesting FAQ-question.
 ## First thoughts
-The first steps were individual, what I directly saw were the letter-groups of 8.
+The first steps were individual, what I directly saw were the letter-groups of size 8.
 Well, assuming that a secret message is trying to be conveyed here, is there some way how letters could be represented using this format, a constant size separation by spaces where the separated words just differ by their letter case?
 Maybe some way how computers encode characters?
 Might each letter case represent a 0 and a 1 aka a bit?
 How can 8 bits be converted to a character or what character encoding uses 8 bits?
 At this point you might just know the answer or do some quick research.
 The short answer is [latin1 / ISO-8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) or [ASCII](https://en.wikipedia.org/wiki/ASCII) as a 7-bit encoding. <details markdown="1"><summary>Long answer</summary> </br>
 In general there are many character encodings out there that map basic characters to one byte.
 ASCII (American Standard Code for Information Interchange) is one of the oldest and one of the most popular character encodings.
-It uses a lookup-table to map numbers (code points) to characters.
-The [hex](https://en.wikipedia.org/wiki/Hexadecimal) code point range 0x30 – 0x39 represents for example the numbers 0-9 and the ranges 0x41-0x60 and 0x61-0x80 represent the character ranges A-Z and a-z, respectively.
+It uses a lookup-table to map integers (code points) to characters.
+The [hex](https://en.wikipedia.org/wiki/Hexadecimal) code point range 0x30-0x39 represents for example the numbers 0-9 and the ranges 0x41-0x60 and 0x61-0x80 represent the character ranges A-Z and a-z, respectively.
 It is indeed useful to memorize those ranges(easier to memorize in hex than in the decimal system) to write applications that do some sophisticated character comparison, concatenation, generation or whatever you can think of.
 Try to write a random alphanumerical character string generator, of length n (for example `'aI279Ah2K8sekQsB2'` might be a valid output string where n = 17).
 In programming languages, you are able to cast (convert) those code points directly into characters.
 For example, converting the 0x41 ASCII-Codepoint into `'A'`: </br>

 Java or C#
 ```java